GamesDoneQuick/donation-tracker-toplevel/README.md

 ## Server deployment

-There are far too many different ways to deploy the server to go over every possibility here, so you should start with [Deploying Django](https://docs.djangoproject.com/en/1.9/howto/deployment/).
+There are far too many different ways to deploy the server to go over every possibility here, so you should start with [Deploying Django](https://docs.djangoproject.com/en/1.11/howto/deployment/).

 Note that node is NOT required to run the server in a production environment, it is ONLY needed to build the Javascript UI package.
 You can build it locally and simply copy the necessary files to your server. *Don't forget the manifest file!*

+`PAYPAL_TEST` in the settings file will determine whether or not Paypal operates in sandbox mode.
+It is no longer possible to set this on a per-event basis.

 ## Docker (experimental, development environments only)